schorschii/OCO-Agent/docs/decisions/0004-DNS Auto Discovery.md

 Author: Georg Sieber

 ## Decision
-The OCO agent discovers its server automatically via the DNS SRV record `_oco._tcp.example.com` and writes the server name into the config file for further use if the `api-url` entry in the config file is currently empty.
+If the `api-url` entry in the config file is empty, the OCO agent discovers its server automatically via the DNS SRV record `_oco._tcp.example.com` and writes the server name into the config file for future use.

 ## Status
 Accepted